VivianPiccolo/data-ber-08-20/Projects/module-1_projects/01_python-project/your-project/README.md

 I decided the theme of my game and then I wrote down all the variables that I would need to build the game.
 After it was done, I started coding the game using functions to shape it.
 I ran Jupyter Notebook several times in order to find errors and handle them.
 After all was completed I wrote simple but friendly messages to be printed to the player.
 The final step was to succesfully test the game.

 ## Organization
 I used jupyter notebook for writing the code.
-My repository consists of two files: Game_Hangman.ipynb and README.md
+My repository consists of three files: Game_Hangman.ipynb , README.md and .gitignore

 ## Links